sheurich/bot-signer-oversight/SPEC.md

 - **Benefit**: Eliminates the need to manage and secure an additional password secret in the workflow environment
 - **Trade-off**: The private key security relies entirely on GitHub's secret management and the `COSIGN_PRIVATE_KEY` secret protection
-- **Mitigation**: The key is never written to disk in plain text, only loaded into memory via environment variables, and GitHub's secret scanning prevents accidental exposure
+- **Mitigation**: The key material is written to disk only long enough for Cosign to emit `cosign.key`; the workflow immediately uploads the value to GitHub Secrets and securely shreds the file

+A similar pattern is used for the GPG key pair: `pgp.key` is exported temporarily so it can be stored as the `PGP_PRIVATE_KEY` secret, and the workflow shreds the file as soon as the upload completes.
+Continuous access control therefore depends on GitHub's secret storage guarantees.

 ### 2.2.
 GitHub API Authentication